The galaxy-IGM connection in THESAN: observability and information content of the galaxy-Lyman-$\alpha$ cross-correlation at z$\geq$6: Introduction

 Observationally studying the \galacc is also difficult due to the simultaneous requirements of spectroscopy and galaxy detection around the line of sight.
 This has so far limited studies of this cross-correlation to a small number of sightlines.
 The status quo is however rapidly changing thanks to the JWST.
 Recently, the EIGER program published their measurements of the \galacc in \citet{EIGERI}, based on the first observed line of sight (out of six planned).
-Intriguingly, the comparison of their results with numerical predictions \citep[from][]{Thesan_igm} seems to indicate that the simulated a very late end of the EoR.
-The ASPIRE \citep{aspire} program is also measuring the \galacc (K. Kakiichi, private communication), thanks to its NIRCam/WFSS observations of 25 quasar fields in the redshift range $6.5 < z_\mathrm{QSO} < 6.8$.
+Intriguingly, matching their results to numerical predictions \citep[from][]{Thesan_igm} requires a very late end of the EoR.
+Interestingly, this is in contrast to what is inferred by matching the observations of \citet{Meyer+2019} to the simulations in \citet{Conaboy+2025}.
+The ASPIRE \citep{aspire} program is also measuring the \galacc, thanks to its NIRCam/WFSS observations of 25 quasar fields in the redshift range $6.5 < z_\mathrm{QSO} < 6.8$.
+Recently, results from the first 5 quasar fields were published \citep{ASPIRE_galacc}, demonstrating an overall good agreement with the \thesan simulations.
+Nevertheless, a detailed comparison revealed some differences pointing towards larger ionised bubbles and stronger UV background and temperature fluctuations.
 Despite such progress, available observations remain sparse and with significant differences in their galaxy identification method (\eg \CIV absorption, \OIII emission, Lyman-break, etc.), quasar spectrum noise level and resolution, and field coverage.
 However, the impact of these differences has not yet been investigated, nor has been determined a set of minimal requirements for observations of the \galacc.